3.3 Variables

 The 2:4 is Julia’s range generator, with default syntax start:stop (both of which are inclusive).
 Assume that under the hood it generates a vector (check it by using collect function, e.g, just run collect(2:4)).
 So, it gives us the same result as writing myMathGrades[[2, 3, 4]] by hand.
 However, the range syntax is more convenient (less typing especially for broad ranges).
 Now, let’s say I want to print every other grade out of 100 grades, then I can go with oneHunderedGrades[1:2:end] and voila, a magic happened thanks to the start:step:stop syntax (collect(1:2:end) returns a vector of indices like [1, 3, 5, 7, ..., 97, 99]).

-One last remark, You can change the elements that are in the vector like this.
+One last remark, You can change the elements that are in a vector, e.g. like this:

 myMathGrades[1] = 2.0